Data Dashboard

 This University of Maryland, Baltimore (UMB) Equity, Diversity, and Inclusion (EDI) Data Dashboard maps and tracks the current state and progress of EDI at UMB related to areas such as presence, recruitment, retention, promotion, and access.

-This accessible, transparent, and effective tool displays the state of EDI across all schools and administrative units at UMB.
-The dashboard provides deans, vice presidents, other institutional leaders, and the entire UMB community information to address EDI gaps and opportunities to develop informed and innovative change and implementation strategies.
+This accessible, transparent, and effective tool displays the state of EDI across all UMB schools and administrative units.
+The dashboard provides deans, vice presidents, other institutional leaders, and the entire UMB community with information to address EDI gaps and opportunities and develop informed and innovative change and implementation strategies.

-The data provided here is already publicly available by group and semester in PDF form as Employee Reports on the Institutional Effectiveness and Strategic Planning (IESPA) website, generated by PeopleSoft.
-The EDI Data Dashboard provides a transparent and accessible multiyear view on one platform for multiple users working to increase equity and diversity at UMB.
-It will continuously be reviewed and revised, along with data collection and dissemination practices and processes, to be more representative and inclusive.
+The data provided on these dashboards are publicly available in PDF form on the Institutional Effectiveness and Strategic Planning (IESPA) website, generated by PeopleSoft and Banner.
+The EDI Data Dashboards display multiyear data on one accessible platform for multiple users.
+We will continuously revise the dashboard, data collection, and dissemination practices and processes so that we are more representative and inclusive.

 Read the September 20, 2023 story Data Dashboard Tracks State of Equity, Diversity, and Inclusion at UMB.